scottnakada/HackerRank-Java/README.md

 Day 29: Look at Everything We've Learned!

 I was able to finish all of the challenges, with a perfect score.
-I tied for 1st place.
-Ths challenge isn't finished yet; but so far, only 802 people have been able to finish with a perfect score, out of 26000 that started the challenge.
+I tied for 1st place (724th to finish).
+Only 1734 people were able to finish with a perfect score, out of 26250 that started the challenge.